QarthO/qHotkeys/README.md

 ## To-Do List
 This project is early in development and I have lots of ideas to expand the capabilities.
 Here's a roadmap of expected additions.

-- Have action functions callback with event info
+- Add event info to the action callbacks
 - Individual scroll registers
-- Check os platform (Implement Native CMD_OR_CTRL enum key)
+- Add mouse buttons
+- Add mouse move
+- Horizontal Scroll

 Anymore ideas?
 Create an issue on the github page!